michael-rapp/Apriori/README.md

 ### Generating all association rules with a minimum confidence

 In order to configure the algorithm, which is provided by this library, to generate association rules, the builder pattern must be used as follows.
 As the generation of association rules requires to identify frequent item sets beforehand, the builder must be configured as shown above at first.
 In addition, the builder's `generateRules`-method can be used to specify, that association rules, which reach a certain minimum confidence, should be generated.
-The induced rules can be obtained from the resulting `Output` instance by calling the `getRuleSet`-method.
-They are contained by an instance of the class `RuleSet` in the order of their induction.

 ```java
 double minSupport = 0.5;